soitun/BotBrowser/examples/bot-script/README.md

-# 🔬 BotBrowser Script Automation Examples
+# BotBrowser Script Examples

-Privacy-first, framework-less automation using BotBrowser’s native `--bot-script` feature.
+Privacy-first, framework-less scripting using BotBrowser's native `--bot-script` feature.

 These examples assume an authorized privacy research environment.
 Review the project [Legal Disclaimer](../../DISCLAIMER.md) and [Responsible Use Guidelines](../../RESPONSIBLE_USE.md) before adapting them to your own lab.